storj/docs/code/payments/Billing-Test-Environment.md

 Once you login, switch the `View test data` toggle on the left-side menu.

 Now you can search for your test users by email.

+## Simulate usage for past month

+1. Create a bucket, upload a file, and download it.
+1. Restart storj-sim to trigger Tally service faster.
+1. Edit the `created_at` column in the `projects` DB table to simulate the project was created earlier.
+1. Edit the `created_at` column in the `stripe_customers` DB table to simulate that the stripe customer was created earlier.
+1. Edit one or more records in the `bucket_bandwidth_rollups` DB table:
+   1. The records should have `action` of type `2` which means "download".
+   1. Change the time in the `interval_start` column to match the desired billing period.
+   1. Change the `allocated` and `settled` columns to match the desired Egress value in bytes.
+1. Edit at least two adjucent records (one is not enough) in the `bucket_storage_tallies` DB table:
+   1. Change the time in the `interval_start` column to match the desired billing period.
+   1. Change the `object_count` column to the maximum possible value (e.g. `420000000`) to generate some noticeable Object-Month usage.
+   1. Change the `remote` column to some big value (e.g. `356673702400000000`) to generate some noticeable GB-Month usage.

 ## Create invoices